Planning and the Climate Emergency

 Our Climate Emergency Action Plan identifies that up to 86% of Westminster’s carbon emissions are produced from the energy used in our homes.
 To tackle the climate emergency, we need to take action to upgrade our homes so they are energy efficient and resilient to a changing climate.

 There are many ways you can retrofit your home and introduce measures which will reduce your energy use.
-If you are already considering building an extension or undertaking other renovation works to your property, this provides a great opportunity to undertake other works to enhance your home's energy performance.
+If you are already considering building an extension or undertaking other renovation works to your property, this is a great opportunity to undertake additional works to enhance your home's energy performance.
 You can find simple practical advice on retrofit in our retrofit how to guides.
 They explain issues to consider, what permissions you need, and how to make a successful planning application.

-These pages provide some advice for householders on common retrofit measures you may be considering and what permissions you will require.
+These pages provide a summary for householders on where planning permission is required.
 We will continue to update these pages to include advice on a wider range of measures.

 Will I need planning permission?